allthingslinux/tux/README.md

 ## License

-Tux is free and open source software licensed under the [GNU General Public License v3.0](LICENSE), created by [@kzndotsh](https://github.com/kzndotsh), created for the and maintained by the [All Things Linux](https://allthingslinux.org) community.
+Tux is free and open source software licensed under the [GNU General Public License v3.0](LICENSE), founded by [@kzndotsh](https://github.com/kzndotsh), created for and maintained by the [All Things Linux](https://allthingslinux.org) community.

 ## Metrics